salesforce-heroku-workshops/enterprise-java-developer/index.md

 Start by creating a new project from the `Force.com connected Java app with Spring,OAuth` template:

-1. From the Eclipse menu bar select File
+1. From the Eclipse menu bar select `File`
-2. Select New
+2. Select `New`
-3. Select Project
+3. Select `Project...`
 4. Expand the `Heroku` section
 5. Select `Create Heroku App from Template`
 6. Select `Next`
 7. If prompted for your `secure storage password` enter it and select `Ok`
 8. Pick a name for your application.
 The name needs to be unique across all of the apps on Heroku.
-It can only use alpha-numeric characters and dashes.
+It can only contain *lower case* letters, numbers, and dashes.
 Enter that name in the `Application Name` field.
-9. Select `Next`
 10. Select `Force.com connected Java app with Spring,OAuth`
 11. Select `Finish`

-Your new application will now need to be transfered so that you will be able to add add-ons:
+Your new application needs to be transfered to `jw+workshop@heroku.com` so that you will be able to add add-ons:

-1. Navigate to the Heroku preferences in Eclipse
+1. Navigate to the Heroku application details
-2. Select the `API Key` and copy it into your copy buffer
+2. Select the `Collaborators` tab
-3. In your browser navigate to: [https://app-transfer.herokuapp.com/](https://app-transfer.herokuapp.com/)
-4. Paste your `API Key` into the `API Key` field
+3. Select `+`
-5. In the `App Name` field enter the name of your app
+4. In the `Email` field enter `jw+workshop@heroku.com`
+5. Select `OK`
-6. Select `Submit`
+6. Select `jw+workshop@heroku.com` from the list of collaborators
+7. Select `Make Owner` to transfer ownership of the app

 This template application uses OAUTH to authenticate a user with Force.com.
 To setup OAUTH you will need to configure a remote access application on Force.com.